kwebio/kweb-docs/gettingstarted.rst

      compile 'com.github.kwebio:core:LATEST_VERSION'
    }

-Replace LATEST_VERSION with the latest version of Kweb, which you can find on `JitPack <https://jitpack.io/#kwebio/core>`_.
+Replace "LATEST_VERSION" with the name of the latest version of Kweb, which you can find on `JitPack <https://jitpack.io/#kwebio/core>`_.

-Hello world
+Hello world!
 -----------

 Create a new Kotlin file and type this: